os-migrate/os-migrate/docs/src/roles/role-import_users_keypairs.rst

 ============================
-Role - export_users_keypairs
+Role - import_users_keypairs
 ============================

 This role is meant to be run with admin privileges.
-It imports Nova keypairs matching ``os_migrate_keypairs_filter`` for all users matching ``os_migrate_users_filter``.
+It exports Nova keypairs matching ``os_migrate_keypairs_filter`` for all users matching ``os_migrate_users_filter``.